vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### We replaced the VMware Certificate Authority certificates with our own.
 How do I replace the old vTPM certificates with the new certificates?

 This is unnecessary.
-The guest OS installer overwrote the vTPM with the new certificates.
+The guest OS installer overwrites the vTPM with the new certificates.
 Changes to the vTPM certificates after guest OS installation will endanger the availability of the guest operating system, just the same as if you cleared the TPM on a physical server.

 ### Can I clear the vTPM?